-Applicants must hold a New York State Initial Certificate in Childhood Education (grades I-6) or its equivalent.
-Applicants must have a minimum undergraduate grade point average of 3.00 and a minimum grade point average of 3.00 in courses required for matriculation.
+Applicants must have a minimum undergraduate grade point average of 3.00 and a minimum grade point average of 3.00 in courses required for The following program applies to students who hold a New York State Initial Certificate in Childhood Education (grades I-6) or its equivalent.
+This matriculation.